SimianLogic/ITGM220_W15/03_pong/README.md

 * BONUS
   * add "light tails to the ball"
-  * make it so the ball speeds up with every hit
+  * make it so the ball speeds up with every hit (and resets when a point is scored)